rebeccakee/JHU-Data-Science/README.md

-# JHU Data Science
+# Data Science Specialization
-This repo contains R scripts and output files produced for quizzes, programming assignments, and course projects in the John Hopkins University (JHU) Data Science Specialization on Coursera.
-This repo is organized by assigning individual folders for each course in the specialization.
-The folder name indicates the course number and title.
-Each folder contains subfolders for the quizzes and programming assignments or course projects.
-There are a total of 10 courses in the specialization.
+Source code and output files for quizzes, assignments, and projects completed as part of the John Hopkins University (JHU) Data Science Specialization on Coursera.